ToolGrid — Product & Engineering

 A game designer can model random events that do not follow simple flat probabilities.
 For example, they can use a normal distribution for damage variation or an exponential distribution for time between random encounters.

 An educator can use the generator live in class to demonstrate properties of distributions.
 They can show how histograms of generated values approach theoretical curves as sample size increases.
+When working with related formats, generating passkeys can be a useful part of the process.

 For uniform distributions, the generator starts from a base random source and maps values into your specified range.
 If you set a minimum a and maximum b, it transforms raw uniform values in [0, 1) into numbers in [a, b] using linear scaling.